mperezjigato/reportsweakly/week9v000.md

 ### QUANTUM-ESPRESSO

-## HPC calculations: Installation and first runs on other software
+## HPC calculations: Installation and first runs with GROMACS, PLUMED, ALPHAFOLD, OPENMM and OPENPATHSAMPLING

 This section constitutes a work plan in itself, since none of the codes have been run as yet.
 We are currently gathering information, particulary regarding input file syntax and example input files.